 On the surface, it sounds like a convenient service.

-Payday loans are expensive, though.
+Payday loans are already a bad deal for borrowers.
+They’re extremely expensive.
 On average, you pay $18 per $100 you borrow just to process the loan, and that doesn’t count the interest.
 Most of the time, these loans come with extremely high interest rates — often over 300% APR (annual percentage rate) — when a “high” rate for a credit card is 25%.

 Why do Payday Loans Carry a High Risk of Being Scammed?